PharmaForest/.github/profile/README.md

 ## Join Our "PharmaForest" – Collaborators Welcome!
 We are actively looking for collaborators to join and contribute to our program package.
 If you're interested in participating in any of the following ways, feel free to get in touch with us!

-1. Become an Administrator<br>
+1. Become a PharmaForest Manager<br>
 Help manage and lead the package alongside the current team.

-3. Co-develop Original Packages<br>
+2. Co-develop Original Packages<br>
 Collaborate with us on building new tools such as "OncoPlotter," "misc", and more.

-4. Mirror Your Own Packages<br>
+3. Mirror Your Own Packages<br>
 Share your packages by hosting mirrors with us.

-5. Contribute Macros and Tools to the "Devil Package"<br>
+4. Contribute Macros and Tools to the "Devil Package"<br>
 Add useful macros or functionalities to our "Devil" package to expand its features.
 "Devil" is a package for casually sharing playful or simple programs.

-6. Join as a User<br>
+5. Join as a User<br>
 Simply participate in the package as an active user, provide feedback, and stay up to date.

 We welcome all levels of involvement.
 Whether you're a developer, researcher, or just someone interested in what we’re building, we’d love to hear from you!